How To Plan a Home Addition in Houston

 A home addition is the total of a vast number of sub-projects.
 These projects range from design and planning to drywall work, flooring, painting, and more.
 Plus, these projects extend over weeks or months.
 There is one person who ties all of these strings together and makes it work: the general contractor.

-Begin planning your Houston home addition by speaking to contractors.
+Begin planning your project by hiring a licensed general contractor in Houston.
 The spring and summer are good times to start since it gives you a headstart in the queue for renovations the following year.

 Building Houston home additions: Outward or upward?